 - MODIFIED SCORING: Simplified scoring designed to be easily understood

-- LANE RANGERS: Program delivered by trained facilitators, who have completed TBA’s training and have experience coaching participants with a disability.
-Lane Rangers are also encouraged to complete the Special Olympics Coaching Course
+- LANE RANGERS: Program delivered by trained facilitators, who have completed training and experience coaching participants with disability.
+A great pathway for trainee coaches to develop.
+Lane Rangers are also encouraged to complete Special Olympics Australia’s online coaching courses.

 - REWARDING: Recognition of individual achievements and progress

-- SUPPORT: support resources developed with assistance from Special Olympics Australia and Aspect Australia to assist delivery and communication
+- SUPPORT: support resources developed with assistance from Special Olympics Australia, Scope Australia, Aspect Australia and others to assist delivery and communication.